kafeinOmer/openhab-android/CONTRIBUTING.md

 Yes, Android Kotlin Style Guide: https://developer.android.com/kotlin/style-guide

-In addition: Please omit " e-Safe " or "My" from class names.
+In addition: Please omit " e-SAFE " or "My" from class names.

 **How does the CI/CD pipeline work?**